iffyaiyan/behavioural_clonning./README.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to come bach to the center of the lane.
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to come back to the center of the lane.

-To augment the data sat, I used the images from the left-side camera and right-side camera with a correction of 0.2 degrees.
+For augmenting the dataset, I used the images from the left-side camera and right-side camera with a correction of 0.2 degrees.

 #### Left-side camera
 ![alt text][image4]